 Brake fluid is basically a non-lubricating fluid.
-If used in the power steering system, the vital parts won’t get the protection needed and damage will occur.
+If used in the power steering system, vital parts won’t get the protection they need, and damage will occur.

 Power Steering Fluid Alternatives

-If you are out of a power steering fluid and are in a pinch, you might be able to use an automatic transmission fluid.
-These two are often similar in composition and some manufacturers permit them to be used interchangeably.
+If you are out of power steering fluid and are in a pinch, you might be able to use some automatic transmission fluid.
+These two are often similar in composition, and some manufacturers permit them to be used interchangeably.
 However, you should always check the owner’s manual before you swap any fluid for another.

 Vehicles don’t use as much power steering fluid as transmission fluid.
 For this reason alone, manufacturers put the two into different bottle sizes with differing packaging.
 With unique packaging, the manufacturer can advertise the fluid for a different price.